X

 September 358 .304 .328 .541 .237 16.8% 2.8% 136

-Given the expected numbers and his usual May struggles, Harris II is worth hanging onto.
+Harris is worth hanging onto, given the expected numbers and his usual May struggles.
 If we reach the latter part of June and there are still no signs of things turning around, fantasy managers may need to reconsider whether holding onto the Braves outfielder is worthwhile.

 Salvador Perez - C/1B, Kansas City Royals - 89% rostered

-If Harris II has been unlucky, Perez must've dropped a mirror on a black cat while walking under a ladder.
-On the year, Perez has three homers, 24 RBI, 10 runs, and no steals with a .229/.266/.349 slash line.
+If Harris has been unlucky, Perez must've dropped a mirror on a black cat while walking under a ladder.
+During the year, Perez had three homers, 24 RBI, 10 runs, and no steals, with a .229/.266/.349 slash line.
 Things are trending towards being the worst full season of Perez's career.

 That is, unless his luck turns.
 Perez has a .294 xBA and .520 xSLG.
 That makes Perez the fifth unluckiest hitter in terms of his expected and actual batting average, and the unluckiest hitter in MLB in terms of his slugging percentage.
 That surely won't sustain.